 MN: So being a woman, I’m always hesitant to be aggressive in the stock market, and I’m pretty sure that most women are.
 Why is there such a lack of confidence when it comes to women and investing?

 DA: Well finance in general, not just stocks, is a male-dominated industry.
 If you could close your eyes right now and visualize a stockbroker, it would be a man.
 With such a male-dominated industry, and for years, women only managed the household finances that would have to do with making sure there was food on the table.
 Making sure there was clothing but women never really manage retirement or investing.
 This mentality was passed off for years and years and it was not until recently women stood up and wanted to know more.
 Otherwise, they were only comfortable letting the man managed the money.

-Then, there’s the lack of knowledge.
+Then, there’s a lack of knowledge.
 We humans usually avoid things that we don’t know.
 If you don’t know money then you don’t want to manage it.

 MN: Is it important to have a financial advisor?
-Some people believe that they can manage money pretty well with their current job and setting a 401k retirement plan is feasible.
+Some people believe that they can manage money pretty well with their current job and set a 401k retirement plan is feasible.

-Unfortunately, us humans we tend to procrastinate.
+Unfortunately, as human, we tend to procrastinate.
 Especially, with tasks we find challenging.
-There’s certain things you can’t push off for too long.
+There are certain things you can’t push off for too long.
 As a coach, I essentially push my clients to seek out the right resources.
 Get the right advice.
 Contact this person; this may not work for you and these are the reasons why not.
-Basically have someone there that’s going to move you to do the things you need to do so you don’t have to self-motivate.
+Basically, have someone there that’s going to move you to do the things you need to do so you don’t have to self-motivate.

 MN: What about married couples or a person who has a long-term partner?
 What advice would you give a couple when it comes to building a financial relationship?